 More trendy Foodie Experiences on Jalan Ramlee in Bukit Bintang

 Jalan Ramlee goes along Sungei Wang Plaza and has a number of modern restaurants, international food chains and bars.
 This area is more classy is quite packed with tourists almost every day of the week.
 If you like to enjoy continental food in KL, Jalan Ramlee is the hotspot.
 Walk along this busy street to explore fancy venues like Retro club, Oblique Club and Passion.

 One of my favourite Malay fusion restaurants in this area is Bijan.

 Changkat Walk is crowded with busy massage parlours and foot spas.
 An average 45-minute foot massage costs around RM 30.
 Some cheap hotels are located in Changkat with air-conditioned rooms under RM 80 per night.
 I visit Zen Element Holistic Health Spa is a good establishment with professional staff and a great relaxing atmosphere.

 Massage parlours are a popular attraction in Bukit Bintang.
 With a huge influx of tourists in this part of the town, Bukit Bintang is also notorious for "sex tourism".
 You can find a number of girls and ladyboys walking the street.
 The massage parlours, however, are popular with families and provide foot massage and all body massage services under RM 60 for an hour.

 Kuala Lumpur has hot and humid weather and a good food massage at the end of the night is sure to give you a great relaxing sleep.

-My favourite hotel when travelling alone to Kuala Lumpur is Mesui Hotel , located on the side street to Park Royal.
-This boutique hotel great service around 120RM per night.
-The staff is very friendly and helpful.
+The staff at Mesui hotel is extremely friendly and helpful.
 A new cafe and restaurant opened up right next to the hotel making it easier to get food round the clock.